Solutions to Homelessness

 The federal government—as well as state, county, and local governments—control many of the laws, programs, and budgets that impact these solutions to homelessness.
 By changing laws, policies and funding levels, we can help end homelessness.

 For example, since 2016, the federal government has been allocating funds annually to states through the National Housing Trust Fund for use in building, rehabilitating, preserving, and operating rental housing for extremely low-income people.
 However, more funding is required to meet the need.
 The Housing Trust Fund Implementation and Policy Group is a group of national advocates working to increase support and funding.

 Ending Homelessness: Setting a Living Wage

-Another “big picture” change that could help homeless people (and prevent others from becoming homeless) is raising the minimum wage.
+Raising the minimum wage is another “big picture” change that could help homeless people (and prevent others from becoming homeless).
 The federal government sets a national minimum wage, and some states and cities have set higher minimum wages.

 Anti-Poverty Government Programs

 The federal government authorizes and funds several “anti-poverty” programs run by state and local governments.
 The following programs are examples of those that can help homeless people.
 Maintaining, expanding and improving upon these programs will help increase access for people experiencing homeless.